André Courrèges: 1972-79

+1980+

 In early 1983, Courrèges worked with the Japanese motor company Honda to design special editions of their TACT motor scooter.
 By 2005, Itokin held the Japanese ready-to-wear license for the Courrèges brand, with a retail value of €50 million.
-By this point, Madame Courrèges had succeeded her husband as artistic director for the brand, Courrèges having retired in 1995 following their successful reclamation of the brand in 1994 despite several ownership changes.
+By this point, Coqueline Courrèges had succeeded her husband as artistic director for the brand, Courrèges having retired in 1995 following their successful reclamation of the brand in 1994 despite several ownership changes.

 In 1984 Courrèges designed the Peugeot "Courrèges" bicycle, a limited edition model in two colourways – pale blue, and white with pink colour pops, and with matching panniers, chain guard, handlebar grips and mudguards, with Sturmey-Archer hub gears.

-In 2011 Andre and Coqueline Courrèges sold the Courrèges brand to two advertising executives, Jacques Bungert and Frédéric Torloting.
+In 2011, André and Coqueline Courrèges sold the Courrèges brand for more than 10 million euros ($13.05 million) to twoYoung & Rubicam advertising executives, Jacques Bungert and Frédéric Torloting.
+By 2012, total revenue for the brand was about 20 million euros.

+In 2014, Groupe Artemis, the personal investment vehicle of François-Henri Pinault, purchased a minority stake in Courrège.
+In 2018 Groupe Artemis became the majority shareholder of the brand.
+Nicholas di Felice was appointed creative director in September 2020, and has been credited with revitalizing the brand and bringing it back to relevance.

 Space design

 Courrège's Spring 1964 collection established his impact on the fashion industry and named him the Space Age designer.
 The line consisted of "architecturally-sculpted, double-breasted coats with contrasting trim, well-tailored, sleeveless or short-sleeved minidresses with dropped waistlines and detailed welt seaming, and tunics worn with hipster pants".
 A notable look was the linear minidresses with revolutionary tailoring with cut-out panels that displayed waists, midriffs and backs.
 Courrège had strong beliefs within the liberation of fashion.
 He emphasized that "A woman's body must be hard and free, not soft and harnessed.
 The harness – the girdle and bra – is the chain of the slave."
 Which is why his cut-out panel garments were worn without bras.

 Accessories were inspired by astronauts' equipment such as goggles, helmets and flat boots.
 White and metallic colour ways were implemented to emphasise the futuristic collection.
 He utilised unconventional materials such as metal, plastic and PVC which was unusual for couture ateliers.
 The entire collection was celebrated with British Vogue announced that 1964 was "the year of Courrèges".
 The New York Times described him as "the brightest blaze of the year" to emphasise the change from the little black dress to the white dress.
 Designers such as Pierre Cardin and Paco Rabanne took influences towards "future" fashion looks.
 With new popularity, his designs trickled down to mass production companies that created affordable designs similar to Courrèges.